World of Warcraft: The War Within: A Knife's Edge

+The Warning

+Troubled by strange visions, Vereesa Windrunner, Alleria's younger sister, and Arator, Alleria's son, travel to the Isle of Dorn seeking answers.
+While paying their respects to those killed in Dalaran's destruction, Vereesa experiences an intense vision of Silvermoon City, capital of the blood elves, being overrun by the forces of the Void.
+After surviving an assassination attempt by void cultists, Arator travels to K'aresh seeking his mother's advice.
+He discovers Alleria hunting a Shadowguard lieutenant and helps capture them so she can extract information.
+Alleria learns that Xal'atath has formed the Devouring Host, a vast army of void creatures.
+Arator asks his mother to join him and Vereesa in defending Silvermoon from future invasion, but Alleria remains committed to her hunt.
+With Ve'nari's assistance, Arator then uses a gateway to enter the Shadowlands, where his aunt, Sylvanas Windrunner, had been sentenced to freeing souls from the Maw as penance for her past actions.
+Arator finds that the Devouring Host had followed him into the Maw and helps Sylvanas remove them.
+He also aids his aunt in gathering lost souls and tries to convince her to return to Azeroth, but Sylvanas insists that her duty is to remain among the dead.
+Arator then returns to Vereesa and informs her of what transpired before they set off for Silvermoon.
+Meanwhile, Alleria manages to locate Xal'atath and witnesses her unleash the energy from the Dark Heart to create the Voidstorm.

 Development

 World of Warcraft: The War Within was announced at BlizzCon on as the first entry in the Worldsoul Saga trilogy, led by Chris Metzen.
 Alongside The War Within Blizzard Entertainment also announced a further two expansions: Midnight, and The Last Titan with plans to release new expansions and patches faster than before.

 Reception

-The War Within received "generally favorable" reviews with a score of 85 on Metacritic, based on 35 critic reviews.
+The War Within received "generally favorable" reviews with a score of 85 on the review aggregation website Metacritic, based on 35 critic reviews.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 97% of critics.
 Leana Hafer from IGN praised the expansion, stating that it represents "the best it's ever been" for the game, highlighting the story, environments, music, and new features.
 Robin Baird from MMORPG.com noted that the expansion sets a strong precedent for future content.
 Alex Avard from GamesRadar+ mentioned that while the expansion isn't groundbreaking, it does a great job of setting the stage for the Worldsoul Saga.